-->

 How thick are the slabs?

-Most kitchens are typically 3 cm in thickness (1 -1/4").
-Granite, marble, quartz, quartzite, and onyx stone slabs can be available in both 2cm (3/4") and 3cm (1 -1/4") thicknesses.
+Most kitchens are typically 3 cm in thickness.
+However natural granite and marble stone slabs are available in both 2cm (3/4”) and 3cm (1 -1/4”) thicknesses.

 What edge do you normally do?

-Most kitchens typically have 1/4 Bevel.
+Most kitchens are typically have 1/4 Bevel.
 Other common bevels are the 1/4 round, flat polish, and 1/2 bevel.

 What's the difference between marble and granite?